Nina Simons

 Nina Simons (born January 10, 1957, in Manhattan, NY) is a co-founder & co-CEO of Bioneers, and an organizer of women's leadership retreats and trainings.
 Her book Nature, Culture & the Sacred: A Woman Listens for Leadership (2018) received the 2018 Nautilus Gold Award in the "Women" category and Silver Award in the "Social Change & Social Justice: category.

-Early life and career
+Early life and education

 Simons grew up in New York City, where she was involved in theater at the New Lincoln School.
 She majored in theatre, psychology and English at Cornell University.

+Career

 Simons met her husband, Kenny Ausubel, in Santa Fe, New Mexico.
 The couple collaborated on and distributed a documentary film about Harry Hoxsey and the politics of cancer treatment, variously titled Hoxsey: Quacks Who Cure Cancer?
 (1987) and Hoxsey: When Healing Becomes a Crime.
 The film was referenced in Unconventional Cancer Treatments (1990), a "contract report" prepared by the Office of Technology Assessment (OTA) for the United States Congress.

 Simons later joined Ausubel and Gabriel Howearth in their fledgling seed company, Seeds of Change, founded in 1989.
 Simons eventually became President of Seeds of Change.
 She left Seeds of Change to become the strategic marketing director for Odwalla, a juice company.